Massachusetts Non Compete Law FAQs

 Understanding the rules about non compete agreements can be challenging.
 This is especially true since a new law took effect in Massachusetts on October 1, 2018 that changed the rules considerably.
 Our non compete lawyers can help you understand your rights and obligations under your agreement.
 To get you started, below are answers to some frequently asked questions we have heard about the new Massachusetts non compete law.

-Is my agreement subject to the new Massachusetts non compete law?
+Does the new Massachusetts non compete law apply?

 The new law applies only to agreements signed on or after October 1, 2018.
 If your agreement was signed after that date, it could be void and unenforceable if it does not meet the specific requirements of the law.
 If it was signed earlier than that, you still may have valid defenses depending on the specific facts.

 My agreement says it is governed by another state's law but I work in Massachusetts.
 Does the Massachusetts law apply to me?